National SAVE Youth Summit!

 The Anonymous Bully: New Trends in Cyberbullying – Presented by Ripon College Speakers Bureau

 In an era of rapidly expanding technology, “new” media become yesterday’s news faster than we can keep up.
-In this session we will explore some of the very latest trends in social media popular with teenagers.
+In this session we will explore some of the very latest trends in social media and technological programs popular with teenagers.
 Specifically, we will discuss the ways some new media worsen the reach and damage of cyberbullying via enhanced anonymity for those who bully.
 Together, we will consider how SAVE chapters can help educate teachers and parents about these dangers.
 (Advisors Only)

 Call for Photos

 SAVE is collecting photos for a slide show that will premier at the SAVE Summit.
 Send us photos of your chapters in action, or pictures of SAVE members and their favorite peace quote!

 Chapters are also welcome to submit their own slide shows or videos.
 SAVE will select several to play in the general sessions at the summit.
 Submit by March 15, 2017 to firstname.lastname@example.org

 Hotel Information: Hotels near the McKimmon Center